Ask Slashdot: Is It Linux or GNU/Linux? - Slashdot

 There was a kerfuffle?
 (Score:2)

-Shoulda been LiGnux (Score:4, Funny)
+Shoulda been LiGnux (Score:5, Funny)

 Re: (Score:1)